Clever logo design are the most creative logos out there

 Snack food brand Tostitos also has fun with words.
 At first glance this clever food logo appears to simply display “Tostitos” against a vibrant yellow and orange background.
 However, on close examination it’s easy to spot the two celebrating people who form the two lower-case Ts of the brand name.
 These T people are actually dipping a corn chip into the red dot above the I, which serves as a bowl of salsa.

-Ambigrams also utilize type, but these clever design tools are a bit different to the word art discussed before.
+Ambigrams also utilize type, but these clever logo design tools are a bit different to the word art discussed before.
 Instead, these words or phrases are still readable if they’re viewed from another perspective.
 It’s a tricky idea to understand, and even more difficult to create, but examining real life examples makes this clever concept clearer.
+Make sure that you know what you want before ordering What is the right logo for you?

-Look to the logo of French clothing label NEW MAN for clever design inspiration.
+Look to the clever logo design of French clothing label NEW MAN for clever design inspiration.
 At first glance it simply appears to spell out the company’s name in a futuristic sans-serif typeface.
 However, due to the clever placement of the letters, this logo looks just the same if seen upside down.
 Designed by French-born American industrial designer Raymond Loewy in 1969, it has proven so popular that it’s still used by the brand decades after its introduction.
+Check The 5 logo styles

-New York business management consultant firm Blacksmith Management Inc. also employed an ambigram for its logo, which seems to simply spell out the Blacksmith name in a black ornate type.
+New York business management consultant firm Blacksmith Management Inc. also employed an ambigram for its clever logo design, which seems to simply spell out the Blacksmith name in a black ornate type.
 However, the elaborate scrolling type actually helps it spell out Blacksmith whether it viewed right side up or upside down.

 The logo for design, fashion, and technology collaboration group Society27 features only the numbers two and seven.
 It might seem like a strange choice to display only part of an organization’s name on its logo, but this minimalist logo is also a memorable ambigram.
 The numbers appear on top of one another, with the base of the two serving as the top of the seven.
 A final flourish at the base of the seven means the logo appears the same if it’s turned upside down.

-There is a real art to creating a clever logo, so it shouldn’t be attempted by amateurs.
+In conclusion, there is a real art to creating a clever logo design, so it shouldn’t be attempted by amateurs.
 The Logo Company will hand-pick a team of at least five designers skilled in creating the kind of clever logo that can best represent your company.
 Our design specialists will produce a range of concepts for you in just three working days.